 2.4 Do I need to have something prepared?

-Everyone auditioning for CCPA will need one 2-minute monologue.
-Also be prepared to sing a solo.
-(Be sure to bring sheet music for your solo, in your key, for our accompanist.)
-The movement audition is conducted in a group.
+Everyone auditioning for CCPA will need to prepare two contrasting two-minute monologues, and the first verse and chorus of a solo song.
+Be sure to bring sheet music for your solo, in your key, for our accompanist.
+The dance/movement audition is conducted in a group.
 Advanced dancers may also present an optional one-minute solo dance routine.

 2.5 What do I need to bring?

-Bring your resumé, photo, an application fee of $60, a transcript of grades from the educational institution last attended, dance shoes, your sheet music and please wear comfortable clothes so you can move freely.
+Bring your resumé, photo, $60 application fee (credit cards and e-transfers accepted in advance only), a transcript of grades from the educational institution last attended, dance shoes, your sheet music and please wear comfortable clothes so you can move freely.

 2.6 How long will this take?

 Allow at least three (3) hours.
 Some people may be asked to return for a call-back or interview.

 Yes, please.
 You must arrive half an hour before posted times to complete forms (if you are unregistered, you will be allowed in, but pre-registering is advantageous).